British Sprint Championship Round

 - Lola T460 [T450 HU1] (David Render): New to Ardmore Racing, fitted with a Swindon BDX F2 engine and raced by Ray Mallock in the opening Shellsport Group 8 race at Mallory Park in March 1976.
 As the race started, Mallock was pushed into the pits Armco and the Lola was heavily damaged.
 It was repaired at Lola and hired by Ian Ashley for the F2 race at Thruxton in April, but the car's handling was so poor in practice, he elected not to race it.
 It was returned to the factory, and was still there awaiting modifications in early June.
 Then converted to Formula Atlantic specification and sold to Adrian Russell (Thornton Heath, Surrey) for Indylantic and Group 8 in 1976, and in libre for the first half of 1977.
 Then fitted with a 2-litre Swindon BDX bought from Val Musetti, and used in Shellsport G8 for the remainder of the season.
 To David Render for 1978, and used in sprints and hillclimbs with a 1600cc BDA but only rarely used from 1978 to 1983.
 Sprinted by Jonathan Skinner and Anthony Lane later in 1983, and in 1984.
 Sprinted by Mike Lane from 1984 to 1986.
 Sold by Lane to Rod Fisher for sprints with a 2-litre BDA in 1988 and 1989.
 Sold by Fisher to David Dedrickson in about June 2001, and run in Seattle area historic events.

 - March 73B [722-5] (Richard Lester): New for STP-March number two driver Niki Lauda for F2 in 1972 (won at Oulton Park in March), then for Pedro de Lamare in Torneio do Brasil.
 To Robert Cooper (High Wycombe, Buckinghamshire) for Formula Atlantic 1973, and rebuilt mid-season to 73B spec.
 Retained for early 1974, then sold to Dairmuid McFeeley (Clonee, Dunboyne, County Meath, Ireland) for Irish Formula Atlantic in 1974, 1975 and early 1976.
 To John Ledlie in 1976, then sold to Richard Lester (Yoxall, Staffordshire) for sprints from 1978 to 1984.
 With Keith Wanklyn (Wimborne) for hillclimbs from 1985 to 1990.
 Via three other owners to John Gale (Sydney, NSW, Australia) 2006.
-Sold to Steve Weller (Sydney, NSW) in 2017, who moved the car to the UK.
+Sold to Australian-resident Englishman Steve Weller (Sydney, NSW) in 2017, who moved the car to the UK.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.